Vincent-lau/pweb/content/posts/fixpoint.md

 ## Aside: applications of denotational semantics

-I want to give a applications of an area that is as abstract as denotational semantics[^2], in case you were thinking that this is just some useless abstract math:
+I want to give a few applications of an area that is as abstract as denotational semantics, in case you were thinking that this is just some useless abstract math:

 - Give semantics to while loops without recursion.
 The denotational semantics of